TonyPhipps/SIEM/Documentation-Templates/Incident-Response-Plan.md

 # Containment
+While activities in Identification, Containment, and Recovery can be executed in parallel, the [appropriate role] must grant their permission to begin either Containment or Recovery procedures.

-When appropriate, take actions in an attempt to contain systems, software, and adversaries in an effort to limit the overall scope of incidents.
+When appropriate, take actions in an attempt to contain systems, software, and adversaries in an effort to reduce or eliminate further propogation.

 The primary objectives of containment include:
 - Ensuring understanding of the impact of containment, including what will NOT be impacted, both positively and negatively.